ezakto/statiq/README.md

     This is a *test page*.

 Then make an index.html file in your templates folder.
-The default template engine is ejs, but it can be changed in the statiqfile.js.

     <!doctype html>
     <html>